Search Captions & Ask AI

 January 18, 2023

-“There's never been a movie that explored people suffering from obesity not in this way.”
+“There's never been a movie that explored people suffering from obesity like this.”

 @ 00m 54s